RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 * `SIMULATION_PACKAGE`, which package has the basic launch files for each simulator
 * `SIMULATION_CONFIG_PACKAGE`, specfies the package with the configuration to be used, normally would have the same value as `SIMULATION_PACKAGE`.
+* `SIMULATION_USE_GPU`, specifies if simulation use GPU accelerated plugins or not.
+If true, simulation should run faster but with problems sometimes.

 * `ROBOT_ID`, id of the robot to be spawned.
 * `ROBOT_MODEL`, robot model in case several exist (e.g. Pallet Truck, Pallet Truck Steel).
 * `ROBOT_XACRO`, XACRO robot definition.